bisq-network/bisq/doc/rpc.md

 5159 and 4159 are defined in the blocknotify file.

 For reg test setup with localhost those are typical program arguments:
---bitcoinNetwork=regtest --useLocalhostForP2P=true --nodePort=3332 --appName=bisq-LRTAli --fullDaoNode=true --rpcUser=bisq --rpcPassword=bisqPW --rpcPort=18332 --rpcBlockNotificationPort=4159
+--baseCryptoNetwork=btc_regtest --useLocalhostForP2P=true --nodePort=3332 --appName=bisq-LRTAli --fullDaoNode=true --rpcUser=bisq --rpcPassword=bisqPW --rpcPort=18332 --rpcBlockNotificationPort=4159

 For mainnet: